 To many, it comes as no surprise that cultivating relationships, old and new, is good for your mental and physical wellbeing.
 There have even been scientific claims that connect increasing face-to-face interaction at local establishments to benefits of brain health.
 Likewise, meeting new people and making greater connections can positively impact your work life and business.
 So, if fostering relationships with others can greatly influence your health and overall well-being, how come this reality can feel like such an impossible feat?
 Just hearing about these benefits can often throw people into a tailspin of excuses that go something like "There's not enough time in the day" or "It's too hard to stay in contact with people" or "Work is too stressful and tiresome."
 Shh, Shhhhhhhh... it's going to be okay.
 We know building and maintaining relationships can be overwhelming, that's where Gardiner Association of Businesses comes in; and we're here to help.

 For most, getting out of the house to meet new people is not at the top of the priority list, but imagine what might happen if this notion became more of a consideration.
 Even something as simple as attending a mixer in a local or nearby town can be a great way to make connections.
 A mixer brings business owners and employees alike together to socialize and network and can be highly beneficial to everyone involved.
 Seem overwhelming?
-It's not; especially after a few sips of an alcoholic beverage.
+It's not; especially after looking at a sea of friendly faces while sipping on an alcoholic beverage.
 Even so, if a mixer sounds nerve-racking, alleviate a worrisome outlook by setting guidelines for yourself beforehand.

 Start with the right tools.
 Make sure you come to the meeting with business cards of your own and a brochure regarding your organization.
 It is equally as important to also bring business cards of friends and other company owners you feel comfortable referring.
 This event is about getting to know people and creating a network for yourself and others you're already connected with.